AyyappaSwamy121/Employee-Management-System/CONTRIBUTING.md

 \CONTRIBUTING.md
-# Contributing to Leave Management System
+# Contributing to Employee Management System

 Thank you for considering contributing to this project!